The Genetics Center, Inc. Address, phone, and fax

 Information for Health Professionals

-Cystic fibrosis (CF) is the most common autosomal recessive condition in Caucasians, with a frequency of approximately 1/3,000.
-Most cases occur when there is no family history.
-Carrier testing is available and needs to be offered to certain patients.
-The American College of Obstetricians and Gynecologists (ACOG) in guidelines published in October of 2001 recommends expanding the group of patients to which testing is offered.
+Cystic fibrosis (CF) is the most common autosomal recessive condition in Caucasians, with a frequency of approximately 1/2,500.
+Most cases occur when there is no family history of CF. ACOG guidelines (as updated in April of 2011) recommend offering carrier screening to all patients, either prior to conception or early in pregnancy.

 What is cystic fibrosis?

 CF is a condition in which, because of an abnormality of a chloride channel gene known as CFTR, mucous is abnormally viscid.
-This results in digestive problems in infancy (due to pancreatic insufficiency) and chronic lung disease beginning in childhood or early adolescence.
-The average life expectancy for individuals with CF is presently 35 years.
-Although life expectancy has increased as treatment advances have occurred, it remains a serious, chronic disease for those individuals affected.
-The condition does not affect intelligence.
-Males with CF are infertile.
+This results in digestive problems in infancy (due to pancreatic insufficiency) in some individuals, and chronic lung disease beginning in childhood or early adolescence in nearly all affected patients.
+The average life expectancy for individuals with CF is presently 35-40 years, and this will probably increase as some promising medications are introduced into clinical practice.
+CF does not affect intelligence.
+Nearly all men with CF are infertile.

-There are milder forms of CF, one of which causes congenital bilateral absence of the vas deferens (CBAVD) in the absence of lung disease.
+In addition to "classical" CF, there are milder forms of CF, one of which causes congenital bilateral absence of the vas deferens (CBAVD) but no lung disease.
 Men with CBAVD are azoospermic.
-Occasionally an individual with CF has very mild lung disease and few other medical problems.
-It is possible that CF variants are responsible for a small proportion of otherwise unexplained chronic pulmonary disease.
+Rare individuals with CF have very mild lung disease and few other medical problems.
+There is speculation that certain CFTR variants may be responsible, at least in part, for a small proportion of otherwise unexplained chronic pulmonary and/or pancreatic disease.

 How is cystic fibrosis inherited?

-CF is inherited as an autosomal recessive disorder.
+CF is an autosomal recessive disorder.
 This means that males and females are equally likely to be affected and that both parents must be carriers of CF to have an affected child.
-Carriers have absolutely no manifestations of CF, nor do they have any health problems related to being a CF carrier.
+Carriers have no manifestations of CF, nor do they have any health problems related to being a CF carrier.
+Molecular testing is the only way to identify CF carriers.
 Approximately 3-4% of the Caucasian population are CF carriers.
 When both members of a couple are identified as being CF carriers, each pregnancy has a 25% chance of resulting in a child with CF. Women with CF have a 50% chance of having an affected child if their partner is a CF carrier.
-Some males with CF can have children by in vitro fertilization with spermatogonia aspirated from the testis.
+Some males with CF can have children by in vitro fertilization with spermatogonia aspirated from the testes.

 Who should be offered carrier testing?

-ACOG recommends offering CF carrier testing at preconception counseling, infertility care, or during the first and early second trimester of pregnancy to:
+ACOG recommends offering CF carrier testing at preconception counseling, infertility care, or during the first and early second trimester of pregnancy to all patients, with the following considerations:

 How should I help my patient decide whether or not to have carrier screening?

-We recommend discussing the issue, providing written information (either from one of the laboratories that offer cystic fibrosis carrier testing or a brochure published by ACOG entitled " Cystic Fibrosis Carrier Testing: The Decision is Yours "), or both.
+We recommend discussing the issue and providing written information (either from one of the laboratories that offer cystic fibrosis carrier testing or a brochure published by ACOG entitled Cystic fibrosis: prenatal screening and diagnosis).
 Please feel free to give your patient a copy of CF: Information for Patients .
-It should be emphasized that the ability to detect CF carriers is less than 100% and varies depending on ethnic background.
-Sensitivity ranges from less than 60% in Hispanics and Asians to 97% with European-Jewish (Ashkenazi) ancestry.
-In addition to the approximately 3% of Caucasians expected to be identified as CF carriers, another 3-5% will have variations of potential genetic significance that might, under certain circumstances, result in a child with mild cystic fibrosis or male infertility.
+It should be emphasized that the ability to detect CF carriers varies considerably with ethnic background.
+Sensitivity is less than 50% for Asian Americans, 60-70% for African Americans, ~70% for Hispanics, ~90% for non-Hispanic Caucasians, and 93-97% for Ashkenazi Jews.

 Is there anything else?

 Obstetricians have been charged with the responsibility to raise the issue of cystic fibrosis carrier screening with their patients.
-The issues involved are complex, but the basic principle is to educate your patient so that she can make an informed decision.
+The issues involved are complex, but the basic principle is to educate your patient and partner so that they can make an informed decision.
 A clinical geneticist can assist with this process.

 Services | Insurance | Directions | Glossary | Genetics links | Topics of Interest | Our Staff | Pictures | Contact us | Home